 The other bedroom was obviously a guest room.
 It had twin beds, a set of chests, a small table, and a mirror.
 A couple of landscapes hung on the walls.
 Off to one side and adjoining the study was a bathroom complete with sink, toilet and shower.

 Last came Joe’s master bedroom.
 Bigger than the other ones, it featured a queen-sized bed, a contemporary easy chair, a silent butler for hanging clothes that would be worn the next day.
 A set of high and low boys stood next to two walls.
 Pictures of soldiers were scattered about.
 The people featured in them paraded a changing set of uniforms and locations that told of different assignments in different times and parts of the world.
-Absent among them were the latest pictures of Joe’s last tour in Iraq.
+Absent among them were the latest pictures of Joe’s last tour in Afghanistan.
 Looking at them, Joe wondered if he would ever hang any of his latest photos there.
 He had enough, and they were of pretty good quality; but, to hang them?
 He didn’t know.
 Opposite the bed was another small TV for watching the late news, and on either side was a night stand where an electric alarm clock was still ticking the minutes away for Joe’s return.
 Beside them was a short stack of magazines and a half-read novel.

 As he had already noted upon entering his house, everything was in good order, but a thorough spring cleaning was needed.
 Certainly the lawn and garden would need attention.
 The next door kid he had hired to keep things at bay did an OK job, but just that.
 The plants and shrubs and grass met neighborhood standards, but not his.
 So, work was needed there.
 Probably the garage could use a cleaning.
 Undoubtedly, now that he was no longer in the Army, a lot of military impedimenta would need discarding.